 Ohio is among 19 states that are working as a consortium, called the Partnership for Assessment of Readiness for College and Careers (PARCC), to develop a common set of K-12 assessments in English and math.
-The assessments will be anchored in what it takes to be ready for college and careers.
+The assessments will be anchored in what it takes to be ready for college and careers, and BBHCSD will be participating in the Math portion of this assessment in the spring of 2015.

 The Otis-Lennon is designed to assess those abilities that relate to success in cognitive and school-related activities.
 This instrument measures the abstract thinking and reasoning ability of the child.
 The IOWA Test of Basic Skills assesses students' academic skills taught across all grade levels and is used to qualify students for the grade 3 Challenge class.
+Depending on the grade level, skills and The State Achievement Tests are the result of the No Child Left Behind Act.
+They are state mandated tests meant to assess a child's progress in the specific academic areas and the results are reported to households in the form of State Report Cards.